daphne-eu/daphne/doc/tutorial/externalSqlTutorial.md

 ```cpp
 externalSql("<SQL QUERY>", "<DBMS TYPE>", "<CONNECTION>");
 ```
-The following is a list of supported DBMS:

 ## DuckDB

 DuckDB is locally embedded in Daphne, and to use it we have to set the `dbms` to "DuckDB".
-There many ways to use it, including:
+There are many ways to use it, including:

 ### Creating a new .db file